dropwhile/refid/README.md

 // decode from hex
 rId2, err = refid.FromHexString(s)

-// get the time out of a RefId (as a time.Time) var ts time.Time = rId2.Time()
+// get the time out of a RefID (as a time.Time) var ts time.Time = rId2.Time()
 ```